 (f) Termination Without Cause Prior to Retention Dates.
 In the event that your employment with the Company is terminated by the Company without Cause (as defined below) prior to the date or dates described in subsections (c) or (d) above, you will be paid the Bonus Amount(s) described in such subsections that remain unpaid as of the date of such termination without Cause on the date or dates when such Bonus Amount(s) would have otherwise been payable to you pursuant to such subsections.
-“Cause” will mean an action taken by a regulatory body or a self regulatory organization (“SRO”) which substantially impairs you from performing your duties, or your: gross misconduct in connection with your employment; breach of the Company’s material policies or rules; dishonesty; breach of your fiduciary duty of loyalty to the Company; violation of a federal or state law, rule or regulation, or violation of an SRO’s constitution, by-laws, rule or regulation, in each case that relates to the business of the Company; failure to remain licensed; conviction of a felony; or your material failure to perform or gross negligence in the performance of your duties.
+“Cause” will mean an action taken by a regulatory body or a self regulatory organization (“SRO”) which substantially impairs you from performing your duties, or your: gross misconduct in connection with your employment; breach of the Company’s material policies or rules; dishonesty; breach of your fiduciary duty of loyalty to the Company; violation of a federal or state law, rule or regulation, or violation of an SRO’s constitution, by-laws, rule or regulation, in each case that relates to the business of the Company; failure to remain licensed as required by your position; conviction by a trial court of a felony; or your material failure to perform or gross negligence in the performance of your duties.

 (2) Restricted Stock Award.
+NOTE: I think it is premature to put any details about the restricted stock award, as each counterparty may have different limitations/restrictions pursuant to the terms and conditions of their plans or programs.
+Therefore, I have made the paragraph below much more generic than the prior draft.

-You will be awarded, as soon as practicable following the date your employment commences pursuant to these Terms, an award of restricted stock in XYC Inc. pursuant to the Employee Incentive Plan (“EIP”) in an amount valued at two (2) times the Bonus Amount (such award, the “Restricted Stock Award”).
-The restrictions on the Restricted Stock Award will lapse, and the Award will vest, as follows: (i) 50% of the Restricted Stock Award will vest on the 18 month anniversary of the date that your employment commences pursuant to these Terms, and (ii) the remaining 50% of the Restricted Stock Award will vest on the 24 month anniversary of the date that your employment commences pursuant to these Terms, provided in each case that you are employed by the Company on each such vesting date and you have not provided notice to the Company pursuant to Section 12 hereof (unless your employment with the Company is terminated by the Company prior to such date(s) under the circumstances described in the last sentence of this Section 2, in which case you shall receive the amounts as described therein in lieu of such shares of restricted stock).
+You will be awarded, as soon as practicable following the date your employment commences pursuant to these Terms, an award of restricted stock in ___________________ or Company, pursuant to the terms and conditions of Company or _______________’s plans and programs, in an amount valued at two (2) times the Bonus Amount (such award, the “Restricted Stock Award”).
+The restrictions on the Restricted Stock Award will lapse, and the Award will vest, according to the terms and conditions of the relevant grant documents.
 The number of shares of restricted stock awarded to you will be determined based on the price of a share of common stock of the Company on or about the business day on which the award is made to you, as determined by the Company.
-In the event that your employment with the Company is terminated by the Company without Cause (as defined in Section 1(f) hereof): (A) prior to the date described in subsection (i) above, you will forfeit the Restricted Stock Award, and in lieu thereof, you shall receive a cash payment equal to 75% of the fair market value of the Restricted Stock Award forfeited, calculated as of the date that the Award was made to you; and (B) after such 18 month anniversary but prior to the date described in subsection (ii) above, you will forfeit the unvested portion of Restricted Stock Award (i.e., the remaining 50%), and in lieu thereof, you shall receive a cash payment equal to 75% of the fair market value of such unvested portion (i.e., 50%) of the Restricted Stock Award, calculated as of the date that the Award was made to you.

 At-Will.